luxfi/docs/docs/nodes/README.md

 ---
 tags: [Nodes]
-description: This section provides documents on how to build and maintain an Luxd node, and then validate the Lux network using an Luxd node.
+description: This section provides documents on how to build and maintain an Lux Node, and then validate the Lux network using an Lux Node.
 sidebar_label: 🔗 Quick Links
 pagination_label: 🔗 Nodes Quick Links
 ---